List of TV5 original programming

 TV5 (also known as 5 and formerly known as ABC) is a Philippine free-to-air television and radio network owned by MediaQuest Holdings, a multimedia arm of Philippine-based telecommunications company PLDT.
 It is the flagship property of TV5 Network, Inc..
 Headquartered on TV5 Media Center, Reliance, Mandaluyong City, the original studios and its transmitter are located in Novaliches, Quezon City.
 The following is a list of all television programming that TV5 is currently broadcasting since it began its television operations in 1962.

 Current original programming

 Vic Sotto, host of the variety show Eat Bulaga!.

 Julius Babao, anchor of the news show Frontline Pilipinas and host of the news entertainment show Julius Babao Unplugged.

 Raffy Tulfo, host of the public service show Kapatid Mo, Idol Raffy Tulfo.

-Korina Sanchez, host of the news magazine show Rated Korina and talk show Face to Face: Harapan.
+Korina Sanchez, host of the talk show Face to Face with Ate Koring.

 Dimples Romana, host of the morning show Gud Morning Kapatid.

 TV5 is currently broadcasting twenty-three original programming.